kai687/sphinxawesome-theme/docs/demo/lists.rst

 Choose an unordered, or bulleted, list, when the order of items doesn't matter.

-.. vale Awesome.SpellCheck = NO
+.. vale Vale.Spelling = NO

 - item a
 - item b